mike-scott/osfoundries/src/content/blog/20180417-mcumgr-dfu.md

     # mcumgr --conntype ble --connstring ctlr_name=hci0,peer_name='Zephyr' reset

-   You will see bootloader output confirming MCUboot is swapping into the new image, then see the new printline with the string "This application has been updated":
+   You will see bootloader output confirming MCUboot is swapping into the new image, then see the new printline with the string `This application has been updated`:

      ***** Booting Zephyr OS v1.1.0-52-g5bac42f *****
      [MCUBOOT] [INF] main: Starting bootloader